 Successful applicants will be required to complete a confidential medical questionnaire and may be required to undergo a medical examination.

 Disclosure of criminal background

 Under the Safeguarding Vulnerable Groups Act 2006, there will be phased arrangements for anyone who wants to work or volunteer with vulnerable people, which may require you to be subject to further checks.
 Further information about registration can be found on the ISA website: www.everychildmatters.gov.uk/independentsafeguardingauthority.
-Following the interview process, if you are the preferred candidate, you will be required to complete a CRB application form.
+Following the interview process, if you are the preferred candidate, you will be required to complete a DBS application form.

-If the post you are applying for does not require a CRB check, you still need to answer the questions in the section but you do not need to disclose convictions which under the Rehabilitation of Offenders Act 1974 are considered as ‘spent’.
+If the post you are applying for does not require a DBS check, you still need to answer the questions in the section but you do not need to disclose convictions which under the Rehabilitation of Offenders Act 1974 are considered as ‘spent’.

 Indicate whether you are interested in job share, when you are not available for interview, if you have a driving licence with any relevant details and whether you are related to a Member of the County Council or an employee of the authority.

 It is not normally permissible to appoint direct relatives to posts involving a direct supervisory role.

 Information disclosed in this section is to enable a fair decision to be made and not to discount applicants.
 It is used to ensure appropriate support is offered through the selection process and to guarantee disabled applicants who meet the essential shortlisting requirements an interview.

 You will need to sign and date your application form to declare that all information is correct.
 You also need to confirm that you have a legal right to work in the UK.
 You will be asked to provide documentary evidence of this prior to commencing work with the Authority.